hakre/XMLUtil/README.md

 - [Read specific character from xml file to a php file](http://stackoverflow.com/a/18896665/367456)

+### XMLErrors

+Representation and visualisation of LibXMLError objects.

 ### XMLDSig

 The DSig module is for XML digital signature processing.